bespot/Antifraud-SDK-Android-Release/README.md

 ```

 ## Support
-We use [Github issues](https://github.com/bespot/Antifraud-SDK-Android-Release/issues) to track bugs and enhancements.
+We use [Github issues](https://github.com/bespot/Antifraud-SDK-Android-Release/issues) to track bugs and feature requests.

-- If you find a bug please fill out an issue report.
-Provide as much information as possible.
+- If you encounter a bug, please open an issue and include as much detail as possible.
-- If you think of a great idea please fill out an issue as a proposal for your idea.
+- If you have a feature suggestion or improvement idea, feel free to submit it as a proposal.

 ## License
 © 2025 [Bespot](https://bespot.com/) Private Company.
 All rights reserved.
 See `LICENSE` for more information.